 Over the last century and a half, humans have dramatically altered the land in negative ways, leaving many animals without food and shelter.
 For example, in 1999, of the 17 turtle species that existed in Illinois at the time, four were endangered and one was labeled as threatened.
-As of 2017, the Department of Natural Resources reports that six turtles are listed on the Endangered Species List and one is considered threatened.
-Exploitation and siltation of rivers have contributed to the negative decline of turtle population as well.
+As of 2020, the Department of Natural Resources reports that five turtles (the alligator snapping turtle, spotted turtle, Blanding's turtle, river cooter, and yellow mud turtle) are listed on the Endangered Species List and two (the ornate box turtle and smooth softshell turtle) are considered threatened.
+Exploitation and siltation of rivers has contributed to the negative decline of turtle population as well.
 Almost 90% of Illinois wetlands have been drained.
 In Illinois, Snapping and Softshell Turtles are often sought for food.
 In Asia, turtle is considered a delicacy.
 With their turtle populations being depleted, they have turned to other countries, such as the United States, to meet demands.
 The Illinois Department of Natural Resources regulates the consumption and collection of turtles, requiring anyone who is collecting them for commercial use to have a license to do so, as well as monitoring heavily for poaching.
 Now, protective laws are in place that protect the turtles of Illinois from being stripped of and from their natural habitats.